May – September for Registered Visitors

 First enjoyed by the Esselen people for its restorative hot spring waters, Tassajara became a resort before the turn of the century, and painted a colorful history along the way.
 In 1966 Shunryu Suzuki founded the Monastery.
 Now Tassajara devotes itself during the winter months to practice, and welcomes visitors in the summer to rejuvenate, clear their minds and find a little Zen themselves.

-Flickr Pictures of Tassajara Hot Springs
+Tassajara Hot Springs Pictures

-Hot Springs Facilities
+Tassajara Hot Springs Facilities

 Step into the epitome of peace at this off the grid retreat for the soul.
 There is limited electricity, which Tassajara produces themselves, no internet or cell phone reception.
 There is one public phone available if needed.
 Kerosene lanterns light your way after sunset and add a quiet ambiance to your experience.